brennerd11/EpyG/README.md

 EpyG - Extended Phase Graphs in Python
 ======================================
-Author: Daniel Brenner, DZNE Bonn, 2016
+Author: Daniel Brenner, (formerly) DZNE Bonn,
+Started in: 2016, continued in 2022

 Extended Phase Graphs (EPG) are mathematical model of the signal evolution in magnetic resonance with particular applications imaging (MRI).